🇺🇸

 Traveller Note

-The United States ranks #10 globally — this is a country-wide rank, not a city rank, and the distinction matters significantly here.
-Los Angeles, Portland, and New York City each score considerably higher than #10 when assessed as individual destinations; Portland in particular is consistently cited as one of the most vegan-dense cities anywhere in the world.
-If you're visiting a major coastal metro, your experience will almost certainly exceed what the country rank implies.
-The #10 figure reflects the full picture — coast to coast, city to rural.
+Ranking and city scoresThe United States ranks #4 in the VTG index.
+This is a country-wide rank, not a city rank, and the distinction matters more here than in almost any other country.
+Los Angeles, Portland, and New York City each score higher than #4 when assessed as individual destinations.
+Portland in particular is consistently cited as one of the most vegan-dense cities in the world by restaurant count per capita.
+If your trip is concentrated in a major coastal metro, your experience will almost certainly exceed what the country rank implies.
+The #4 figure reflects the full picture, coast to coast, city to rural, and is pulled down substantially by the rural interior.

-The US has very strong packaged food labelling by global standards — FALCPA requires the nine major allergens, including milk and eggs, to be declared in plain language on most packaged supermarket products, making grocery shopping considerably more straightforward than in many countries.
-That said, always check labels on packaged goods regardless: the rules don't cover every product category, "natural flavours" can include animal derivatives, and honey is not an allergen under FALCPA and won't be flagged in bold.
+Packaged food labellingThe US has one of the world's strongest packaged food labelling frameworks.
+FALCPA requires the nine major allergens, including milk and eggs, to be declared in plain language on most packaged supermarket products, making grocery shopping more straightforward than in many countries.
+This is useful and reliable at the supermarket shelf level.
+It does not cover restaurant menus, café counter items, or any food prepared on-site without packaging.
+Always read the full ingredients list rather than relying on the allergen summary alone: "natural flavours" can include animal derivatives, and these are not required to be broken down.

 The Real Challenge